arnold2957/generate_music_based_emotion/README.md

 ## Details of each step

-### Step 1 Extra Feature
+### Step 1 Extract Feature

 Above all, we should explain the words we will used in the next:
 1. **'emotion label'**: a $1\times 2$ vector, include 2 real numbers.
 One for the value of Arousal and another for the value of Valence in the V-A emotion model.
 2. **'data'**: one music song in the dataset, should be more than 45 seconds long, with 60 emotion labels.
 3. **'fragment'**: one data have 60 half-second fragment.
 Each fragment corresponds to one emotion label.
-4. **'fragment size'**: it depends on the sampling frequency and the number of features exacted in one sampling.
+4. **'fragment size'**: it depends on the sampling frequency and the number of features extracted in one sampling.

 Three things we do in this step:

 Firstly, we check and find all data which is available on both format and randomly sample 400 data for training and 100 data for testing.
 We name them as "400-100 dataset".
 "Available" means the data have a proper length in piano roll for MIDI (piano roll is around 4500 long) and more than 45 seconds for WAV.

-Secondly, we exact features from the data.
+Secondly, we extract features from the data.
 We create 4 datasets in total, size of **each data** are showed below:

 |         | wav                          | midi                      |
 | ------- | ---------------------------- | ------------------------- |